‘Emo.’ What comes to mind?

 - 1. 3-Gatsu no Lion (March Comes in Like a Lion)

 A bold protagonist with a goal of her own and pursuing her goal to the best of her abilities despite her limits.

-However, someone needs to tell her that sometimes, no matter how important or big this goal is, you have to break your sprint, stop, enjoy the colors and smell the flower on the side of the road.
+However, someone needs to tell her that sometimes, no matter how important or big this goal is, you have to break her sprint, stop, enjoy the colors, and smell the flowers on the side of the road.

 Shogi is the only that connects her and her parents and not in a good way.

 So, both to find her parents’ murderer and for her love of the game, Shion discovers life, herself, and the game of Shogi.

 14. Kimi ni Todoke (From Me to You)